Graham · Glen Coe & Lochaber

 - Can I bring my dog up Sgurr nan Cnamh?

-- Is there mobile signal on Sgurr nan Cnamh?
+- What's mobile reception like on Sgurr nan Cnamh?

 - Poor.
 Remote Glenelg area; signal weak even on summit.